jeryanders/fastify-cosmosdb/README.md

 This plugin shares [@azure/cosmosdb](https://www.npmjs.com/package/@azure/cosmos) object, so you can easy use CosmmosDb with fastify.

+This repo is WIP:

+- [ ] Publish to NPM

 ## Install
 ```
 npm i fastify-cosmosdb -S